Skip to content

 Structured data consulting helps search systems understand what your pages are, how they relate, and which offers, FAQs, and entities matter most.

-Best fit for product-heavy, service-heavy, or content-heavy sites where schema quality is now part of the search bottleneck.
+For product-heavy, service-heavy, or content-heavy sites where schema quality is now part of the search bottleneck.

 Good schema work is not about adding markup for the sake of it.
 It is about making important pages easier to interpret, easier to compare, and easier to surface.